superspring/jackalope/README.md

 - Sakemore can be optionally used with this module to output code.
 - Tables and fields can be added via the Admin interface, see /admin/jackalope
 - All fields must follow Silverstripe's ruleset.

+Installation:
+- Unpack the jackalope module in your code base.
+- Run /dev/build?flush=1